The First Thing To Do When Getting A Dog From A Shelter – Learn What “Decompression” Is

 The longer they are in there the worse the mental trauma can be.

-While some dogs will completely shut down others seem to amp up developing numerous anxiety based behaviors that border on neurotic.
-While the observable behaviors might be different, the source is the same, stress from being in there.
+While some dogs will completely shut down others seem to amp up developing numerous anxiety-based behaviours that border on neurotic.
+While the observable behaviours might be different, the source is the same, stress from being there.